 Mata Mata Turtle Behavior

 As I mentioned earlier, the mata mata’s shell resembles a piece of bark, and its head looks like leaves.
 The turtle stays quite motionless in the water.
-When a fish swims closeby, the mata mata turtle sticks its head out and opens its large mouth as wide as possible, creating a low-pressure vacuum that sucks the prey into its mouth.
-The mata mata snaps its mouth shut, the water is slowly expelled, and the fish is swallowed whole.
-The mata mata is unable to chew due to the way its mouth is constructed.
+When a fish swims closeby, the mata mata turtle sticks its head out and opens its large mouth as wide as possible.
+This action creates a low-pressure vacuum that sucks the prey into its mouth!
+The mata mata then snaps its mouth shut, expels the water, and swallows the fish whole.
+It is actually unable to chew due to the way its mouth is constructed.

 - Males display for females by extending their limbs, lunging their heads toward the females with mouths agape, and moving the lateral flaps on their heads.

 - Nesting occurs from October through December in the Upper Amazon.

 - The 12 to 28 brittle, spherical, 35 mm-diameter eggs are deposited in a clutch.

 The mata mata is a carnivorous turtle, feeding exclusively upon aquatic invertebrates and fish.